 - wet sweeping

-- hosing down with low pressure water/wiping/mopping of surfaces
+- hosing down/wiping/mopping of surfaces

 - waste disposal – you can reduce dust associated with waste by:

 - bagging waste materials before putting them into the bin or skip

 - locating bins and skips outdoors where possible